Assisting Oregonians since 2006

 - Pediatric services, including dental and vision care

-The best part of health insurance for individual and families is plans must cover treatment for pre-existing medical conditions.
+The best part of individuals and families health insurance is that health plans must cover treatment for pre-existing medical conditions.
 No credible health insurance carriers can decline or ask you to pay more for your needed health coverage just because of a medical condition you had before your plan started.

-One of the biggest concerns of clients in the healthcare industry is finding insurance with a preexisting condition.
+One of the biggest concerns in the healthcare industry is finding insurance that covers preexisting condition.
 Thankfully, the ACA made it possible for millions of Americans to no longer be denied health insurance because of complex qualifications or preexisting conditions when it went into effect in January of 2014.

 Insurance companies are now prohibited from charging higher premiums, limiting benefits, or denying coverage to those who need it.
 The ACA even created a Pre-existing Condition Insurance Plan (PCIP) which takes care of primary and specialty care services and prescription drugs.
 More than 50,000 Americans have since enrolled in PCIP.